Skip to main content

 OPT009: Glaucoma Foundation

-This module is designed to provide you with background knowledge and understanding about the pathogenesis and detection of glaucoma and to provide a consistent approach to referral refinement/repeated measures pathways in community primary care.
+This module provides you with background knowledge and understanding about the pathogenesis and detection of glaucoma and to provide a consistent approach to referral refinement/ repeated measures pathways in community primary care.

 Start dateSeptember